Leased Car Insurance Requirements: What Coverage You Need & Costs

 Before purchasing gap insurance from your auto insurer, verify whether it's already included in your lease agreement.
 Paying for duplicate coverage wastes $300 to $500 over a typical lease term.
 Request written confirmation from your lessor about gap coverage status.

-If gap insurance isn't included in your lease and your lessor requires it, you have two options:
+If gap insurance is not included in your lease and your lessor requires it, you have two options:

-Purchase Through Your Auto Insurer: Most major insurance companies offer gap coverage as an add-on to your comprehensive and collision policy.
-This typically costs $20 to $100 annually, or about $60 to $300 over a three-year lease.
-Companies like GEICO and State Farm make it easy to add this coverage to your existing policy.
+Purchase Through Your Auto Insurer: Most major insurance companies offer gap coverage as an add-on to your policy.
+This typically costs $20 to $40 annually — or about $60 to $120 over a three-year lease.
+This is the most cost-effective option.

 Purchase Through the Dealership: Dealers often sell gap insurance as a standalone product at the time of lease signing.
-While convenient, dealership gap insurance typically costs $400 to $1,000 upfront—significantly more expensive than adding it to your auto policy.
-The dealership rolls this cost into your lease payments, so you'll pay interest on it over the entire lease term.
+While convenient, dealership gap insurance typically costs $200 to $600 upfront — significantly more expensive than adding it through your auto policy.

-For leased vehicles with low down payments (under 20%), long lease terms, or vehicles that depreciate quickly, gap insurance is essential.
-However, if you made a substantial down payment and are leasing a vehicle with strong resale value, the risk may be lower.
+For leased vehicles with low down payments, long lease terms, or vehicles that depreciate quickly (especially EVs and luxury models), gap insurance is essential.
 Learn more about gap insurance coverage options to determine what's right for your situation.

 Compare Car Insurance Rates in Ohio